g-gaston/eks-anywhere/DEVELOPMENT_BEST_PRACTICE.md

 - test using the `_test` idiom
 - Use test to help identify if the package is easy to use for consumers
 - isolating concerns like io
+- All code we spend time designing and writing is worth testing.
+Exceptions (up to the dev): test code, internal non production tooling (eg. test log tool)
+- Name your tests after what you are testing: `Test[entity-name][tested-method-name][scenario]`

 ### Interfaces